Riretta/Colourisation_w_Capsules/README.md

 The architecture proposed in this repository is described as follow:
 <img src="U_Net_Imagenet_Niki.png" width=600 align=center>

-If you like to have more detailed information, plese read: https://arxiv.org/abs/2012.02478
+If you like to have more detailed information, please read: https://arxiv.org/abs/2012.02478

 ## If you use our architecture for your study please refer us: